awsdocs/amazon-athena-user-guide/doc_source/partition-projection-setting-up.md

 When you edit table properties in AWS Glue, you can also specify a custom Amazon S3 path template for the projected partitions\.
 A custom template enables Athena to properly map partition values to custom Amazon S3 file locations that do not follow a typical `.../column=value/...` pattern\.

 Using a custom template is optional\.
 However, if you use a custom template, the template must contain a placeholder for each partition column\.
+Templated locations must end with a forward slash so that the partitioned data files live in a "folder" per partition\.

 **To specify a custom partition location template**